balkiranil/balkiranil/README.md

 <p>⚡Attitude determination and control⚡</p>
 -Simulation of the low earth orbit satellite's attitude dynamics
-<p>-Quaternion attitude representation for small satellite transformed from Euler angles</p>
+<p>-Quaternion attitude representation for small satellite transformed from Euler angles
-<p>-Modified Rodrigues parameters representation for small satellite using quaternions</p>
+<p>-Modified Rodrigues parameters representation for small satellite using quaternions
-<p>-Investigation of the sun direction vector in ECI frame</p>
+<p>-Investigation of the sun direction vector in ECI frame
 <p>-Modeling of the sun sensor measurement in satellite body frame</p>
 <p>-Earth's magnetic field vector through the orbit of the satellite using the dipole model</p>
 <p>-Simulation of magnetometer measurements</p>